After rocky tenure as New Mexico head coach, Mike Locksley returns to Maryland with long road ahead

 “He’ll be able to go into those homes and recruit,” Combs said.
 “I’m sure that was one of the things they were concerned about.
 ‘How can DJ Durkin go into a home after what happened on his watch?’

 “I’m sure Michael will take the proper steps of having the right guy as his strength and conditioning [coach].
-He can’t have a fire and brimstone guy come in like they had before [in Rick Court, who resigned after being put on leave].
+He can’t have a fire-and-brimstone guy come in like they had before [in Rick Court, who resigned after being put on leave].
 That’s what got them in trouble.”

 Those familiar with Locksley’s hiring at Maryland said his relationship with McNair's parents was also taken into consideration.
-Locksley’s daughter, Kori, a sophomore soccer player at Auburn, was a classmate of Jordan McNair at McDonogh.
+Locksley’s daughter, Kori, a sophomore soccer player at Auburn, was a classmate of Jordan McNair’s at McDonogh.

-A source said Locksley and his wife, Kia, reached out to the McNairs after their son died, having gone through a similar tragedy when their then 25-year-old son, Meiko, was shot to death in Howard County in September 2017.
+A source said Locksley and his wife, Kia, reached out to the McNairs after their son died, having gone through a similar tragedy when their then-25-year-old son, Meiko, was shot to death in Howard County in September 2017.
 Meiko’s death remains unsolved.

 “Something like that has to change you and your perspective,” Combs said.